All other items, including bare root trees and shrubs, can ship to all lower 48 states.

 Shipping calculated at checkout.

-Missouri Evening Primrose (Oenothera macrocarpa)
+Missouri Evening Primrose (Oenothera macrocarpa syn.
+Oenothera missouriensis)

 Key Characteristics